 One of the best things to do in Ho Chi Minh City is to take a cooking class.
 After eating your way through the city, add a cooking class to your itinerary.
 You’ll have a memorable experience bringing the taste of Vietnam back home.

 Many of the cooking classes have a market tour and then you get hands-on experience in making your favorite Vietnamese dishes.
 If you’re a vegetarian, notify the cooking center and they can alter the recipes for a vegetarian version.
 Afterward, you get to eat your creation (you won’t leave hungry.)

-Here are recommended cooking classes to take:
+Here is a recommended cooking class to take: